SubleXBle/Fail2Ban-Report-Docker/README.md

 # Fail2Ban-Report-Docker

-you asked for 🐳, so i built a 🐳
+you asked for 🐳, so i built a 🐳 : ⭐ if you like it

 > A simple and clean web-based dashboard to turn your daily Fail2Ban logs into searchable and filterable JSON reports — with optional IP blocklist management for UFW.